arnoldNuvisto/Zero2WP/README.md

 ### 2.4 Run the Build

-Next, push the project's theme files into the project's dev directory, and launch Wordpress.
+Next, push the project's theme files into the project's dev directory.
 Run this command:

 ```
 gulp build
 ```
-- This will push the project's theme files into the themes directory of the project's Wordpress install, launch a PHP server, and then open Wordpress in your browser.
+- This will push the project's theme files into the themes directory of the project's Wordpress install.

 ## 3. Launch the Project